-- The GDPR introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority.
+- The UK GDPR introduces a duty on all organisations to report certain personal data breaches to the relevant supervisory authority.
 You must do this within 72 hours of becoming aware of the breach, where feasible.

 - If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, you must also inform those individuals without undue delay.

 - You should ensure you have robust breach detection, investigation and internal reporting procedures in place.
-This will facilitate decision-making about whether or not you need to notify the relevant supervisory authority and the affected individuals.
+This will facilitate decision-making about whether or not you need to notify the relevant supervisory authority or the affected individuals, or both.

 - You must also keep a record of any personal data breaches, regardless of whether you are required to notify.